MicrosoftDocs/sql-docs/docs/reporting-services/report-design/filter-group-and-sort-data-report-builder-and-ssrs.md

 - **Filter expressions**: A filter expression tests data for inclusion or exclusion based on a comparison that you specify.
 Filters are applied to data in a report after the data is retrieved from a data connection.
 You can add any combination of filters to the following items:

-- shared dataset definition on the report server.
+- Shared dataset definition on the report server.
-- shared dataset instance or embedded dataset in a report.
+- Shared dataset instance or embedded dataset in a report.
-- data region, such as a table or a chart.
+- Data region, such as a table or a chart.
-- data region group, such as a row group in a table or a category group in a chart.
+- Data region group, such as a row group in a table or a category group in a chart.

 - **Group expressions**: A group expression organizes data based on a dataset field or other value.
 Group expressions are created automatically as you build the report layout.
 The report processor evaluates group expressions after filters are applied to the data and as report data and data regions are combined.
 You can customize a group expression after you create it.